 Since 1983 when Save the Children began operations in Zimbabwe, the organisation has remained committed to children, by supporting the government and communities to deliver on their mandate and make the country a better place for children.
-By implementing relevant programmes, responding to emergencies and advocacy efforts, major milestones have been reached in ensuring Zimbabwean child survives, learns and is protected.
-In 2016 alone, more than 2 000 000 people were reached through Save the Children initiatives, and among these were 82000 people who had been left without food, following the El-Nino induced drought that affected the region.
+By implementing relevant child rights programmes, responding to emergencies and advocacy efforts, major milestones have been reached.
+These have all contributed towards ensuring that the Zimbabwean child survives, learns and is protected.
+In 2018, Save the Children responded to the cholera emergency that hit Zimbabwe.

-We believe in working together, empowering and strengthening local capacity, hence we work mostly through partner organisation, such as civic society, government departments and ministries, local authorities, communities and children.
+We believe in working together, empowering and strengthening local capacity, hence we work mostly through partner organisation, such as civic society organisations, government departments and ministries, local authorities, communities and children.
 All our support in the communities is given freely, regardless of ethnicity, religious or political affiliation.